 The FPL System Operator shall have an emergency load reduction plan for all identified Interconnection Reliability Operating Limits (IROL's).
-The Florida Reliability Coordinating Council (FRCC) shall-maintains a Page 9 of 60 list of all IROL's within the FRCC Region.
-The FRCC Operating Reliability Subcommittee shall verify verifies that a mitigation plan is in place for each IROL identified within the FRCC Region.
-For all FPL IROL's, these mitigation plans describe the actions required (load reduction plan) to be taken by the FPL System Operator in order to resolve the IROL condition within 30 minutes to avoid system separation or a collapse of the FPL Transmission System.
-Typical mitigation plans could include re_dispatch of generation resources, reconfiguration of the Transmission System, following of the NERC Transmission Loading Relief (TLR) procedure, utilization of the FPL Demand Side Management programs, and shedding of firm load.
-Section 2.5 of this plan describes the Emergency Load Management options available for the FPL System Operator to mitigate transmission system emergencies up to and including shedding of firm load.
-The FPL System Operator also has several procedures in the FPL System.
+The Florida Reliability Coordinating Council (FRCC) maintains a list of all IROL's within the FRCC Region.
+The FRCC Operating Reliability Subcommittee verifies that a mitigation plan is in place for each IROL identified within the FRCC Region.
+For all FPL IROL's, these mitigation plans describe the actions required (load reduction plan) to be taken by the FPL System Operator in order to resolve the IROL condition within 30 minutes to avoid system separation or a collapse of the FPL Transmission.
+System.
+Typical mitigation plans could include re-dispatch of generation resources, reconfiguration of the Transmission System, following of the NERC Transmission Loading Relief (TLR) procedure, utilization of the FPL Demand Side Management programs, and shedding of firm load.
+Section 2.5 of this plan describes the Emergency Load Management options available for the FPL SystemOperator to mitigate transmission system emergencies up to and including shedding of firm load.
+The FPL System Operator also has several procedures in the FPL System Operations manual to aide in the response of an emergency on the FPL Transmission System.

 Transmission limitations are generally the result of unplanned circumstances.
 These would include the loss of critical transmission lines, circuit breakers, autotransformers, and generating units.
-After taking performing all available remedial steps a Transmission Operator or Balancing Authority with insufficient generation or transmission capacity shall shed customer load rather than risk uncontrolled failure of components or cascading outages of the interconnection.
+After performing all available remedial steps a Transmission Operator or Balancing Authority with insufficient generation or transmission capacity shall shed customer load rather than risk uncontrolled failure of components or cascading outages of the interconnection.